ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   Splices are typically small and numerous, so it seems likely that the lower latency of starting the interpreter is worth the cost of slower evaluation once it is started. https://gitlab.haskell.org/ghc/ghc/issues/10871, originally made for Backpack, enshrines `hi` files with `-fexpose-all-unfoldings` as a separate "fat" interface file format.
   This is an ideal complement to the "naive" core interpreter to ensure we do no more work than necessary.

+  .. [#backpack] This can be compared to repeated abstract interfaces in backpack being instantiated with the same concrete module.
+      Code that just dependends on the abstract interfaces and isn't privy to their instantiation can neither assume pairs abstract types are equal or non-equal.

+  .. [#kontainers] This is comparable to today's trick of renaming `containers` to `kontainers` so we can tune it and re-benchmark without rebuilding criterion and other test dependencies which themselves depend on `containers`.

 Template Haskell in GHC
   The motivation evokes the specter of ecosystem splits.